strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 http://www.paidmembershipspro.com/2015/02/new-plugin-with-advanced-options-for-membership-levels-page-display/

 == Changelog ==
+= 0.2.5 - 2023-01-25 =
+* SECURITY: Improved sanitization and escaping of strings throughout the plugin.
+* ENHANCEMENT: Added support for Multiple Memberships Per User.
+This now shows the "Renew" button on the levels page for all active membership levels.
+* BUG FIX: Fixed a warning when no attributes were set for the shortcode.

 = .2.4 =
 * ENHANCEMENT: Added pmproal_before_level hook to the div/column layouts.
 * ENHANCEMENT: Added pmproal_after_level hook to the div/column layouts.